docpad/docpad/README.md

 ## Using

-- Firstly, make a directory for your new website and cd into it.
+- Firstly, make a directory for your new website and cd into it

 		mkdir my-new-website
 		cd my-new-website

-- To generate the rendered website, watch the files for changes, and run the docpad server
+- To get started, simply run the following.
+It runs all the other commands at once :-)

 		docpad run

-- To generate a basic website structure in the current working directory
+- To generate a basic website structure in the current working directory (if you don't already)

 		docpad scaffold